fsctl/go-kalshi/README.md

 # go-kalshi

-Experimental Go wrapper for Kalshi API
+Experimental Go wrapper for Kalshi API.

+This is just a **work-in-progress**/toy and doesn't do anything useful yet.

+It does demonstrate how to codegen Go code from Kalshi's swagger file (available [here](https://kalshi-public-docs.s3.amazonaws.com/KalshiAPI.html)).
+See `pkg/kalshi/Makefile`.

 ## Instructions